BUSH CHEFS PRESENTING OUTDOOR COOKING CLASS

 Some of our recipes are in Afrikaans so if you need it in English drop us an email and we will gladly send it to you.

-To find out more about our Safari Cooking Course use the contact for HERE and in the message field enter "Safari Cooking Course"
+To find out more about our Safari Cooking Class use the contact form HERE and in the message field enter "Safari Cooking Class"

 All information on this website is for educational and information proposes only.
 Camping Adventures Africa will not take any responsibility for damage to equipment or any injury.
 Before cooking out doors make sure to get proper in-field training and familiarize yourself with your cooking environment.